garrandall/popular-music-data/tracks/back-to-the-bullet-saraya.md

 This time I won't run from you

 (Back to the bullet)
-Ooh, I won't run from you
+Oh, I won't run from you
 No, no, no, no, no, no
 I won't run from you
 Whoa, whoa, whoa